Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 information, but data.

-But as pragmatic as this might look, it's very short-sighted: it describes the "how" without considering the "why" of Informatics.
+But as pragmatic as this might look, it's very short-sighted: it loosely describes the "how" without considering the "why" of Informatics.

 Indeed, if it's true that data is what computers handle, we turn them on to treat information anyway.